SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

     php composer.phar update --no-dev

-Note that if you have Git installed on your system, you can add the `--prefer-source` flag to the above command.
+If you have Git installed on your system, you can add the `--prefer-source` flag to the above command.

 ### Step 3